Mel Brooks: Early life, family and education

-Brooks was born Melvin James Kaminsky (מעלװין זשאַמעס קאַמינסקי) on a tenement kitchen table on June 28, 1926, in 515 Powell Street in Brownsville, Brooklyn. to Katie (קייט ברוקמאַן קאַמינסקי) and Max Kaminsky (מאַקס קאַמינסקי), He grew up in Williamsburg on 365 South 3rd Street.
-His father's family were German Jews from Danzig (present-day Gdańsk, Poland).
-His mother was a Ukrainian Jewish immigrant from Kyiv, in the Pale of Settlement of the Russian Empire (present-day Ukraine).
+Brooks was born Melvin James Kaminsky on a tenement kitchen table on June 28, 1926, at 515 Powell Street in Brownsville, Brooklyn to Katie "Kitty" and Max Kaminsky.
+He grew up in Williamsburg, Brooklyn on 365 South 3rd Street.
+His father's family were German Jews from Danzig (now Gdańsk, Poland).
+His mother was a Russian Jewish immigrant from Kiev, in the Pale of Settlement of the Russian Empire (now Ukraine).
 His parents married in 1916.
-He had three older brothers: Irving, Lenny, and Bernie.
+He had three older brothers: Irving, Lenny and Bernie.

 His father died of tuberculosis of the kidney at 34 when Brooks was two years old.
 He has said of his father's death, "There's an outrage there.
 I may be angry at God, or at the world, for that.
 And I'm sure a lot of my comedy is based on anger and hostility.
 Growing up in Williamsburg, I learned to clothe it in comedy to spare myself problems—like a punch in the face."

-Brooks was a small, sickly boy who often was bullied and teased by his classmates because of his size.
-At age nine, he saw Anything Goes with William Gaxton, Ethel Merman and Victor Moore at the Alvin Theater.
-After the show, he told his uncle that he was not going to work in the garment district like everyone else but instead wanted to go into show business.
+Brooks was a small, sickly boy, who was often bullied because of his size.
+Humor was a defense mechanism: "If your enemy is laughing, how can he bludgeon you to death?"

+At age nine, he saw Cole Porter's Anything Goes starring William Gaxton, Ethel Merman and Victor Moore at the Alvin Theater.
+After the show, he told his uncle Joe "I'm gonna do that one day!"
+His uncle said, "OK kid, you can do it."
+One of his favorite films was Frankenstein (1931), and he found he could amuse a friend by singing "Puttin' On the Ritz" à la Boris Karloff.

-When Brooks was 14 he gained employment as a pool-side tummler (entertainer) at the Butler Lodge, a second-rate Borscht Belt hotel, where he met 18-year-old Sid Caesar.
-Brooks kept his guests amused with his crazy antics.
-In a Playboy interview, he explained that one day he stood at the edge of a diving board wearing a derby and a large alpaca overcoat with two suitcases full of rocks, and then announced: "Business is terrible!
-I can't go on!" before jumping, fully clothed into the pool.
+At 14, Brooks gained employment as a pool-side tummler at the Borscht Belt's Butler Lodge, where his antics amused audiences.
+He recalled standing at the edge of a diving board wearing a derby and a large alpaca overcoat with two suitcases full of rocks, and announcing: "Business is terrible!
+I can't go on!" before jumping, fully clothed, into the pool.
+It was there he met an 18-year-old Sid Caesar.

-He was taught by Buddy Rich, who had also grown up in Williamsburg, how to play the drums, and started to earn money as a musician when he was 14.
-During his time as a drummer, he was given his first opportunity as a comedian at the age of 16, filling in for an ill MC.
-During his teens, he changed his name to Melvin Brooks, influenced by his mother's maiden name Brookman, after being confused with trumpeter Max Kaminsky.
+Brooks studied drumming under jazz legend Buddy Rich, a fellow Williamsburg native, and earned money as a musician from age 14.
+During his time as a drummer, he was given his first opportunity as a comedian at the age of 16, filling in for an ill emcee.
+During his teens, he changed his name to Melvin Brooks, after being confused with trumpeter Max Kaminsky.
+He considered using his mother's maiden name, but "Brookman" was too long to fit on his drums, so he shortened it to Brooks.
 Brooks graduated from Eastern District High School in Williamsburg in January 1944 and intended to follow his older brother and enroll in Brooklyn College to study psychology.